 Attending the festival one forgot for the space of four days mundane things like running a home or meeting a deadline.
 Here are some moments from the festival that have remained with me like scenes lit up by flashes of lightning.

 During the session on the importance of being a liberal journalist and author Sagarika Ghose praised Keralites for being liberal and the audience swelled with silent pride.
 That was when a soft female voice pointed out that Kerala was liberal only for the men and not for the women in its population.

 Author Romesh Gunesekera read from his latest book The Suncatcher.
 Romesh is a dramatic reader and as we listened we were transported to the world of the two boys in the novel meeting each other for the first time of an evening when the sun set.
-That is how words are magical.
-They transport us effortlessly into entirely different worlds in another country in another era.
+We were in another country, another era.
+That is how words are: magical.
+They make time travel possible.

 In a conversation titled The X-Factor the precocious Anugraha John asked all the right questions to the two children’s writers on the stage – Alexander McCall Smith and Khyrunnisa A. The moderator (a charming schoolgirl maybe all of fifteen) was able to draw the two writers into discussions about their work and as the conversation flowed it became quite evident why the two were successful children’s writers.
 They loved children.
 They were quite childlike in their enthusiasm for the stories and characters they created and this excitement in the telling of a tale rubbed off on the reader too.
 That is precisely why everyone cannot be a children’s writer and writing for children is not child’s play.